ss220club/WyccerraBay220/tgui/README.md

   in the lobby.
 Start tgui dev server, and once it has finished building, press F5 on any tgui window.
 You'll know that it's hooked correctly if you see a green bug icon in titlebar and data gets dumped to the console.
 - `bin/tgui --dev --reload` - Reload byond cache once.
 - `bin/tgui --dev --debug` - Run server with debug logging enabled.
 - `bin/tgui --dev --no-hot` - Disable hot module replacement (helps when doing development on IE8).
 - `bin/tgui --lint` - Show problems with the code.
 - `bin/tgui --fix` - Auto-fix problems with the code.
 - `bin/tgui --test` - Run tests.
 - `bin/tgui --analyze` - Run a bundle analyzer.
 - `bin/tgui --clean` - Clean up project repo.
+- `bin/tgui --tgui-polyfill` - Build polyfills.
+You need to run it when updating any of the static (numbered) polyfills.
 - `bin/tgui [webpack options]` - Build the project with custom webpack options.

-**For virgins:**
+**For everyone else:**

 You can double-click these batch files to achieve the same thing:

-- `bin\tgui.bat` - (Recommended build option) Build the project in production mode.
+- `bin\tgui.bat` - Build the project in production mode.
-- `bin\tgui-prettybuild.bat` - Prettify all the files inside the packages folder.
-Build the project in production mode afterwards.
 - `bin\tgui-dev-server.bat` - Launch a development server.

 > Remember to always run a full build before submitting a PR.
 It creates